-- The unit is operated by radio remote control. - Should the extractor fail to respond to commands from the remote-control console, then please check that the power is 'on' and the internal appliance reset switch is in the 'On' position (factory default).
+- The unit is operated by radio remote control. - Should the extractor fail to respond to commands from the remote-control console, then please check that the power is on and the internal appliance reset switch is in the 'On' position (factory default).
 The reset switch is a latching red push-switch located in the chamber behind the grease filter(s).

 Press the switch fully in to change between 'on' and 'off' modes.
-If you are unsure as to the position of the switch, you can repeatedly press the light switch on the remotecontrol console during the boot sequence (which lasts about 15 seconds) to register the remote.
-When registered (and if the switch is in the 'on' position) the lights will operate.
+If you are unsure as to the position of the switch, you can repeatedly press the light switch on the remote control console during the boot sequence (which lasts about 15 seconds) to register the remote to the appliance. - When registered, if the switch is in the 'on' position, you should hear the lighting relay inside the hood click quietly, or if you have lights connected, they will illuminate.

-- Should your remote-control stop working, you should install a new battery before seeking further assistance. - If you experience interference problems (or the remote appears to be faulty from new) then a different radio transmission code may be required. - Refer to the instruction leaflet included with the radio remote control console regarding battery replacement and transmission code changes before seeking assistance.
+- Should your remote-control stop working, you should install a new battery before seeking further assistance. - If you experience interference problems or the remote appears to be faulty from new, then a different radio transmission code may be required. - Refer to the instruction leaflet included with the radio remote control console regarding battery replacement and transmission code changes before seeking assistance.

-Remote Control Functions INCREASE SPEED Function Pressed Speeds 2,3 and Timed Indicator LEDs Intensive Speed 4 (Intensive speed reverts automatically to a lower speed after 5 minutes) Lights ON/OFF Ó RUN ON TIMER (MOTOR OFF after 10 minutes to clear fumes) Motor ON /OFF DECREASE SPEED The extractor controller will automatically switch off the appliance if there has been no operator action for 4 hours.
+Remote Control Functions INCREASE SPEED Function Pressed Speeds 2,3 and Timed Indicator LEDs Intensive Speed 4 (Intensive speed reverts automatically to a lower speed after 5 minutes ) Lights ON/OFF (only if auxiliary are RUN ON TIMER (MOTOR OFF after 10 lights connected) minutes to clear fumes) Motor ON /OFF DECREASE SPEED The extractor controller will automatically switch off the appliance if there has been no operator

-6. MAINTENANCE
+7. MAINTENANCE